TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.1.3
+- Added support for closing Editor and dispatching event when clicking outside of Grid.

 ### Version 2.1.2
 - DeleteButtonRenderer, made it boolean type, so that property underneath controls whether the button is enabled or not